 That’s when it hit me: They were arguing because they weren’t on the same page.
-Each member of the project had their own vision of success and what they needed to achieve results .
+Each member of the project had their vision of success and what they needed to achieve results.

-On a hunch, I handed out a sheet of paper and a pencil to everyone at the table and asked them to draw exactly how they pictured their project.
+On a hunch, I handed out a sheet of paper and a pencil to everyone at the table and asked them to draw precisely how they pictured their project.

 It was one of the most nerve-wracking 3 minutes of my life.

 Consultants are supposed to come in with an action plan and get results.
-This felt like stumbling around in the dark.
+Instead, this felt like stumbling around in the dark.

 But I knew I should trust my instincts.
 The executives at the table were skilled business professionals and expert engineers.
-Way more experienced than me in business at the time.
+They were way more experienced than me in business at the time.
 They had the expertise and the connections for their project to succeed.
 So why was their strategy failing?

-When they were done, I gathered their sketches and posted them on the wall.
+I gathered everyone’s sketches and posted them on the wall.

 In the next that followed, I continued to work with this client to get this initiative moving.
 Only, in a way that I didn’t anticipate.

 I helped them build a strategic narrative that sold the project and the changes to everyone else in the organization.
-With everyone aligned, the technical difficulties that had originally be blamed for dragging the project down practically solved themselves.
+Then, with everyone aligned, we solved the technical difficulties that everyone blamed for dragging the project down.

 But I was different.
 When I finished my contract with TOTAL, I knew that I couldn’t go back to solving issues the old-fashioned way.

-Out of this experea few leadership and strategy principles:
+From this experience, I learned a few leadership and strategy principles:

-- Your strategy is just as good as the ability of people to understand the same thing.
+- First, your strategy is just as good as the ability of people to understand the same thing.

-- When you feel like things are stuck, turn the process on its head, and first represent what the end-product, solution or business process should look like.
+- When you feel stuck, turn the process on its head and first represent what the end-product, solution, or business process should look like.

-- It’s crazy what a little bit of drawing will do.
+- It’s crazy what impact a little bit of drawing will have.